Lyrics-WangKL/NVBitFI-by-Time/README.md

 ### 2.4 Run FI
 Simply cd to ```nvbit/tools/nvbitfi```, and run ```./test.sh```.
 Or created your own bash scripts for FI control.

+## 3. Preparing Programs under test
+**TODOs**

+## 4. Reference
+If you find our overhauled NVBitFI tool is useful, please cite the following paper:
+* Hao Qiu, Semiu A. Olowogemo, Bor-Tyng Lin, William H. Robinson, and Daniel B. Limbrick.
+“Understanding time-varying vulnerability for efficient GPU program hardening”. *IEEE DFT 2022*

+This work is inspired by the following works:
+* NVBitFI paper
+    * T. Tsai, S. K. S. Hari, M. Sullivan, O. Villa, and S. W. Keckler, “NVBitFI: Dynamic fault injection for GPUs,” in IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), 2021
+* A paper exploreed time-varying vulnerability of "smaller" GPU programs using SASSFI (the precedent of NVBitFI)
+    * F. G. Previlon, C. Kalra, and D. R. Kaeli, "Characterizing and exploiting soft error vulnerability phase behavior in gpu applications," *IEEE Transactions on Dependable and Secure Computing*, 2020.